National Standard

 Purpose

-The National Standard establishes minimum structural requirements to ensure that behavioral health protection:
+The National Standard establishes structural requirements to ensure workforce behavioral health protection that:

 - Operates under governance oversight

-- Remains embedded across leadership and staffing transitions
+- Remains durable across leadership and workforce transitions

 Minimum National Requirements